DeviantNinja/Tic-Tac-Toe2/README.md

 I have alot to learn, but i tried, failed, failed better.
 I have no doubt there is a much more elegent solution to doing this and i will likely come back a and redo it in a few months once i've learned some more.

-I think for version 2 i would like to clean up the code, and maybe try adding a graphical interface.

-completed 21-07-2024
+Follow up versions i would like to make v1.
+First Attempt - completed 21-07-2024 v2.
+Improved Game Logic v3.
+Graphicical User Interface v4.
+Online Multiplayer